Melania Trump’s Red Dress: Pictures From Florida Rally Have The Internet Buzzing

 While Melania Trump’s red dress was getting much of the attention, her presence itself was also notable to many.
 With Melania choosing to remain in New York City so the couple’s son Baron could finish out his school year, there had been rumors that the couple could be headed for divorce.
 The campaign brought out some damaging revelations about Donald Trump including a video from Access Hollywood in 2005 in which he appeared to brag about sexually assaulting women.

-Melania herself hasn’t done much to further these rumors, and in fact the First Lady has publicly defended her husband, even amid the Access Hollywood tape’s release.
+Melania herself hasn’t done much to further these rumors, and in fact the first lady has publicly defended her husband, even amid the Access Hollywood tape’s release.
 It appears instead that the divorce rumors are based entirely on speculation mixed with some supporters of Melania who have publicly urged her to divorce Donald, but to no avail.

 More pictures of Melania Trump in her red dress from Saturday’s rally in Melbourne, Florida, can be seen here.